Have you thought about using mirrors in your garden?

 This unexpected piece of home décor lends itself so well to an outdoor environment.

-In the home we use them functionally (like for checking your hair on the way out the door) as well as to enliven our spaces by reflecting light or creatively modifying the feel of a space.
+In the home we use them functionally (like for checking your hair on the way out the door).
+But also to enliven our spaces by reflecting light or to creatively modify the feel of a space.

 Outdoors we can do the same thing but there are some special considerations that allow you to get even more creative.